artizzan/WurmAssistant3/WurmAssistant.Launcher/README.txt

 where [args] can be:

 -BuildCode [code]
-Use specific release channel, eg: dev, beta, stable-win, stable-mac, stable-lin
+Use specific release channel, eg: beta, stable-win, stable-mac, stable-lin

 -WurmUnlimited
 Run for Wurm Unlimited, if omitted, runs for Wurm Online.